ssuryanarayanan/Qi-Docs/docs/Reading_Data_API.rst

 **Notes**
   ``FindDistinctValue()`` returns null if the data is not found.
-  The mode parameter determines how the search for data is executed.
+  The mode parameter determines how the search for data is executed from the specified index.
 See the following table:

 +-------------------+------------+-------------------------------------------------------------------+
 |Search Mode        |Enumeration |Action                                                             |